|VPS hosting||From (per month)||Storage (GB)|

-If you need more than a basic host but can't afford a dedicated server or don't want to deal with the complexity of these beasts, VPS (Virtual Private Server) hosting could be a smart choice.
+Choosing the best VPS hosting providers could be a smart choice if you need more than basic web hosting but can't afford a dedicated server or don't want to deal with the complexity of these beasts.

 This can be easier to manage than you might think.
 Many VPS plans include standard tools like cPanel to help monitor and configure your site.
 Some hosts will manage the service for you, monitoring for problems like a crashed service, and fixing them as soon as they're detected.

 We've tested and compared these VPS hosting providers across factors like the uptime guarantee, bandwidth, storage, hardware performance, and customer support.
 We also looked at their pricing plans and configuration options, among other things.

 VPS prices and specs vary from a few dollars a month to hundreds, depending on your requirements and your level of expertise.
 There's a lot of choice out there, but don't panic – our list of the best VPS providers will point you in the right direction.

 We've also reviewed the best blogging platforms and the best SEO tools.

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 HostGator offers VPS hosting that lets you customize your hosting environment to the exact scale you need without paying a penny over.
 For $19.95 a month, you get 2GB RAM, 2 core CPU, 120 GB SSD storage, plus more.

 With built-in features worth up to $78.95 per month, Scala Hosting's VPS includes unmetered bandwidth, 50GB SSD and comes with free website migration.